 Applicant Selection Process

-Please contact Deputy Director Mel Brittner Wells via email (mel.brittnerwells@umontana.edu) with any questions you have about the program.
+Please contact us at hello@baucusinstitute.org with any questions you have about the program.
 We look forward to reviewing your application.

 The Max Baucus Institute

-The Max Baucus Institute invites applications from undergraduate and graduate students attending Montana Tribal Colleges, University of Montana, and Montana State University to be 2024 Baucus Climate Scholars.
+The Max Baucus Institute invites applications from undergraduate and graduate students attending Montana-based universities and colleges to be 2026 Baucus Climate Scholars.
 This is a paid summer internship opportunity.

 The Baucus Institute is a Montana-based nonprofit founded on Max's extensive public service career as the longest-serving U.S. Senator for Montana, and the U.S. Ambassador to China.
 We work to break down barriers so that Montana students can see, serve, and lead locally and throughout the world.
 We do this through three areas of focus: public service, climate, and U.S.-China relations.